codeNinja-2/Rummoreana/src/protocol.md

 means:

-* There are 3 Players in the game.
+* There are 3 players in the game.
-* 1 Player precedes the recipient in the order of play.
+* 1 player precedes this Bot in the order of play.
 * The discard pile initially contains the 9 of diamonds.
-* The recipient's hand consists of the 8 of hearts, 2 of spades, 5 of spades, etc.
+* This Bot's hand consists of the 8 of hearts, 2 of spades, 5 of spades, etc.
-* All other Players get an equal number of cards, which are unknown to the recipient.
+* All other players get an equal number of cards, which are unknown to this Bot.

-The Arena then cycles through Players.
-At the beginning of a Player's turn, the Arena sends this message to every Player:
+The Arena then cycles through Bots.
+At the beginning of one Bot's turn, the Arena sends this message to every Bot:

-**player [player number]**
+**turn [player number]**

-The specified Player responds by giving the number of cards taken from the discard pile.
+The specified Bot responds by giving the number of cards taken from the discard pile.

 **take [number of cards from discard pile]**

-If this number is zero ("take 0"), then the Player takes one face-down card from the draw pile instead.
-The Arena responds to the Player with the drawn card, e.g. QS.
+If this number is zero ("take 0"), then the Bot wants one face-down card from the draw pile instead.
+In this case, the Arena responds to the Bot with the drawn card, e.g. QS.

-Next, the Player lays down scoring cards with zero or more messages of two forms:
+Next, the Bot lays down scoring cards with zero or more messages of two forms:

 **run [card]...**